SystemsApproach/tcpcc/variants.rst

 evolved independently, with the latter serving as the "last mile" for end-to-end TCP connections since the introduction of broadband service with 3G.
-With the rollout of 5G now ramping up, we can expect the mobile network will play an increasing important role in providing Internet connectivity, putting increased focus on how it impacts congestion control.
+With the rollout of 5G now ramping up, we can expect the mobile network will play an increasingly important role in providing Internet connectivity, putting increased focus on how it impacts congestion control.